jupyter/dashboards/docs/source/using.md

 This page provides a brief walkthrough of using the dashboard extension.
 The extension provides additional, built-in help about all of the dashboard features.
 The steps below include instructions on how to access the help.

-Create a new Jupyter notebook document in an language of your choose.
+Create a new Jupyter notebook document in a language of your choice.
 Insert markdown and code into the notebook.
 Run the cells to generate text, plots, widgets, etc.

 ![Screenshot of a notebook](_static/notebook.png)